 The new BPM offering from QAD helps manufacturers:

-- Create, manage, and automate business process models which can be used to assign tasks to individuals or departments based on their roles and
+- Create, manage, and automate business process models which can be used to assign tasks to individuals or departments based on their roles and responsibilities.

-pre-defined metrics and identify what doesn’t work in order to reduce
+- Provide the information needed to monitor active processes through pre-defined metrics and identify what doesn’t work in order to reduce or eliminate bottlenecks.

-Modify business processes affected by internal or external changes and implement them across the company without causing major disruptions to the activities of their employees.
+- Modify business processes affected by internal or external changes and implement them across the company without causing major disruptions to the activities of their employees.

 QAD Delivers the Power of Simplicity for IT with Fully Embedded BPM